How to Fill a Vape Cartridge: Complete Guide (2026)

 1. Distillate Syringe (Essential)

-• No mess – keeps oil contained
+• Clean operation — keeps oil contained in the syringe

 • Reusable — clean with isopropyl alcohol between uses

-• Affordable – starting at just $2.89
+• Affordable — starts at $2.89

 • Volume markings — measure exactly how much oil you’re using

-Recommended: Empty 1ml Glass Distillate Syringe – $2.89-$5.99
+Recommended: Empty 1ml Glass Distillate Syringe — $2.89–$5.99.
+Glass construction, luer-lock design, precise volume markings.

-2. Your Cannabis Oil/Concentrate
+2. Your Cannabis Oil or Concentrate

 Any cannabis oil works: distillate, live resin, rosin, CO2 oil, or homemade extracts.
 Oil viscosity affects filling technique (covered below).